Martin Taylor (investor): Investment career

 Born in London, his father was a Labour Party councillor at Lewisham London Borough Council and his mother was a headteacher of a London comprehensive.
 He attended King's College, Cambridge and received a masters in history.
 He began work as an auditor for Coopers & Lybrand in 1991 and qualified as a chartered accountant three years later.
 He began auditing investment banks and learned about the profession by interviewing traders, reflecting on the time: "What both fascinated and appalled me was here were all these people just out of university, making hundreds of thousands of pounds, while I’m making £12,000, and I thought 99 percent of them were just plain stupid".
-He moved into investment in 1994, starting at Barings LLC initially as a financial analyst then the manager of its Eastern Europe and Emerging Europe Trust funds.
+He moved into investment in 1994, starting at Barings LLC initially as a financial analyst and then the manager of its Eastern Europe and Emerging Europe Trust funds.
 He made a significant move at Barings in 1997, moving substantially underweight Russian stocks in 1997 in anticipation of the 1998 Russian financial crisis, having noticed that Russian oligarchs were taking their money out of the country.
 Barings subsequently repurchased the Russian portfolio at a significant mark down, following the devaluation of the rouble and the Russian governments debt default.

 He moved to Thames River Capital LLP in 2000, brought in by former Barings' colleague, Charlie Porter.
 It was there that he found his specialty, managing the newly launched Nevsky Fund, initially with Rory Landman and Eoghan Flanagan, and then with Nick Barnes, with a focus on identifying price inefficiencies.
 Management of the Fund was transferred to Nevsky Capital LLP, which Taylor ran as his own company from 2007 onwards.
 Under his management, the Nevsky fund achieved an average annual USD net return of 18.4% for its investors from the period 2000 to 2015, over double the average of other emerging market funds.
 He initially focused on companies in the former Soviet Bloc, investing in those deemed set to benefit from economic reforms as these economies democratized.
-His investments include Russian telecom companies such as Vimpelcom and assorted companies in the energy sector.
+His investments include Russian telecom companies such as Vimpelcom and assorted companies in the energy sector, including Gazprom and Lukoil.
 The Nevsky Fund then widened its investment remit after 2002 to all emerging markets, including Asia and Latin America, before then expanding the remit further after 2005 to also include all developed markets, such as the US and European Union.
 The Nevsky fund began as a $20 million Cayman Islands-based vehicle and was later relaunched in Dublin as a $800 million fund.